121Unicorns/journal-frontend/README.md

 ##### `npm start`
 then open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+#### NOTE: Please check for the Journal server [here](https://github.com/121Unicorns/journal-backend) as it is the backend and a companion to this project.
+No journal entries will load or be created unless the server is also running.
+I will also be adding the server-api to this repository.

 # FEATURES

 This application is a local Journal app that allows a user to: